25 Best Accounting Firms To Work For

 Accounting firms have long been a major employer of MBAs, offering ambitious grads the chance to play a key role in corporate governance and be at the heart of global finance.
 But what are the best accounting firms to work for?

-Despite the accounting industry’s recent role in high-profile corporate scandals—like Carillion, Thomas Cook, and Patisserie Valerie—the varied work, advancement opportunities, and prestige continues to attract MBAs.
+Despite the accounting industry’s role in high-profile corporate scandals—like Enron, AIG, Wirecard, Carillion, and Patisserie Valerie—the varied work, advancement opportunities, and prestige continues to attract MBAs.

 To help grads decide which firms to target, the careers website, Vault, releases a ranking of the top accounting firms to work for every year.

-The Accounting 50 list is based on a survey of more than 8,200 accountants, who rated their own firms on factors such as culture, hours, compensation, and work-life balance.
-They also rated the prestige of rival firms.
+The Accounting 50 list is based on a survey of more than 8,000 accountants, who rate their own firms on factors such as culture, hours, compensation, and work-life balance.
+They also rate the prestige of rival firms.

 Big Four dominate the top spots